 Fane began to shake and paled.
 Brenum looked at the others.
 Next thing, Fane was on the ground.
 Shadie, Knarf and Talyc were faster than Brenum was to be by his side.

 ‘He’s having an episode,’ said Talyc.
 Shadie put a hand on Fane’s forehead.
 Fane suddenly opened his eyes.
 ‘Hey, you got to quit doing that, scaring us half to death like that.’

-Fane tried to smile, as Brenum could tell.
+Fane tried to smile before wincing.
 ‘He’s on the upper landing pad.
 Alone.’

 Shadie nodded.
 ‘Let’s go kill Darth Gourd.’

 The wind had picked up by the time they had reached the landing pad.
 They found Darth Gourd standing in the centre of it.
 He turned to face them.

 ‘Ah, a group of Jedi and Mandalorians at my disposal.
 Come to die, have you?’

 ‘No, I’ve come to destroy you,’ said Shadie.
 ‘You’ve caused enough carnage for one lifetime.’